Dc4ts/ChangeTower/README.md

 This will display help for the tool.
 Here are all the switches it supports.

 ## Contributing

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+See [contributing.md](https://github.com/Dc4ts/ChangeTower/blob/main/contributing.md) for ways to get started.

-Please adhere to this project's `code of conduct`.
+Please adhere to this project's [code of conduct](https://github.com/Dc4ts/ChangeTower/blob/main/CODE_OF_CONDUCT.md).

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)